 About The Breathe Network

-We believe that embodied approaches to healing allow survivors to reclaim and reconnect their physical, emotional and spiritual selves in the aftermath of sexual violence – allowing them to live their lives in a full and integrated way.
-We envision that the sense of empowerment and purpose that may be discovered through the transformational process of healing can nurture creative, engaged and compassionate leaders across our globe – leaders that will both expand our understanding of resilience and bring an end to sexual violence.
+We believe that embodied approaches to healing empower survivors to reclaim and reconnect their physical, mental, and spiritual selves in the aftermath of sexual violence – allowing them to live their lives in a full and integrated way.
+We envision that the sense of embodied connection that may be discovered through the transformational process of healing will nurture engaged and compassionate humans across our globe – humans that will expand our understanding of resilience and be an integral part of ending violence through the profound act of having tended the pain of traumas they have endured.

 The Breathe Network connects survivors of sexual trauma with sliding-scale, trauma-informed, holistic healing practitioners across the United States and Canada.
 Additionally, we train healing, health, and wellness professionals on the nuanced mind, body and soul impacts of sexual violence and how to cultivate best practices in trauma-informed care.

 Learn more about The Breathe Network team below!